boblablaw/vb_scraper/settings/MANUAL_ROSTERS_README.md

 # Manual Roster Data

-For teams with JavaScript-rendered rosters that can't be scraped automatically, you can manually enter roster data in `manual_rosters.csv`.
+For teams with JavaScript-rendered or blocked rosters that can't be scraped automatically, you can manually enter roster data in `settings/manual_rosters.csv`.

 ## Quick Start

 1. **Edit `manual_rosters.csv`** - Add player data for teams that failed to scrape
-2. **Run merge script** - `python merge_manual_rosters.py`
+2. **Run merge script** - `python -m src.merge_manual_rosters`
 3. **Done!** - Manual data is now included in the main export

 ## File Format